Chapter 4. Administrator tasks

 $ oc describe operatorgroup <operatorgroup_name> -n <namespace>

-As an administrator with the dedicated-admin role, you can add multiple instances of an Operator for use in multitenant clusters.
+As a cluster administrator, you can add multiple instances of an Operator for use in multitenant clusters.
 This is an alternative solution to either using the standard All namespaces install mode, which can be considered to violate the principle of least privilege, or the Multinamespace mode, which is not widely adopted.
 For more information, see "Operators in multitenant clusters".

 In the following procedure, the tenant is a user or group of users that share common access and privileges for a set of deployed workloads.
 The tenant Operator is the instance of an Operator that is intended for use by only that tenant.